FAQs - Parents

 RDC recognizes that parents and legal guardians may wish to access information on behalf of their college student regarding such things as registration, grades, and tuition.
 RDC cannot legally release this information, and other information protected under Alberta's Freedom of Information and Protection of Privacy Act (FOIP Act), to anyone other than the student unless the student has completed a Consent to Release Student Personal Information form.
 Parents and legal guardians will be required to provide proof of the relationship with the student.

 If your college student is thinking about applying, or has already been accepted, Red Deer College has a dedicated Advising & Recruiting team to help your college student get into their program of choice.
 Advising & Recruiting will help provide information regarding admission requirements, course registration, transfer information, and program information among many other topics.
-There is a Central Advising & Recruiting office offering daily walk-in hours and support to assist students in learning about program options at RDC as well as aiding with the application process.
-In addition, each School at RDC has specific Advising & Recruiting Specialists to help students with specialized advice after admission.
+The Student Connect Centre serves students through offering daily walk-in hours and support to assist students in learning about program and funding options at RDC as well as aiding with the application process.
+In addition, each School at RDC has specific Advising & Recruiting Specialists to help students with specialized advice before and after admission.
 If your student is not sure where to start, the Advising & Recruiting Specialists are here to help!
 To contact and meet the Advising & Recruiting Specialist for your student's program, begin by visiting our School webpages.

 RDC's Academic Schedule is prepared two years in advance to keep you and your college student informed on key dates and deadlines such as application and registration deadlines, payment due dates, last day to add or drop classes and most importantly the dates for final examinations.
 The Events Calendar incorporates the key academic dates along with information on many other events/deadlines at RDC.

 The cost of college is far more than tuition, as books, accommodation, and food will all add extra costs of attending RDC.
-The Student Funding & Awards office at RDC will help your college student understand the funding, scholarship, and/or awards that exist.
+The Student Connect Centre at RDC will help your college student understand the funding, scholarship, and/or awards that exist.
 In addition, the office also offers information regarding financial wellness to help students remain financially stable through their studies.